How to incentivise your staff without money

 We often get asked how to incentivise staff without money.
-Research has shown that when trying to motivate staff, non-cash items can bring bigger rewards.
-When asked about their biggest motivators, Generation Z is driven by more than just money.
-An effective reward is one that increases employee effort, drives their performance and encourages repeat behaviour to earn more rewards.
+Research has shown that non-cash items can bring bigger rewards when trying to motivate staff.
+An effective reward increases employee effort, drives performance, and encourages repeat behaviour to earn more rewards.

-The key to a successful incentive programme is to truly understand the types of rewards that will appeal to your employees and motivate them to stay at your company.
+The key to a successful incentive programme is to truly understand the rewards that will appeal to your employees and motivate them to stay at your company.

 Here are some of the pros and cons of both types of incentives: